 The hypnotherapy turned out to be a liberating experience.
 I feel less anxious and more excited.
 Previously, even the thought of standing in front of that group freaked me out.
 At the moment, it doesn’t.
 I haven’t made the presentation yet, so we’ll have to wait and see.
 But just feeling more comfortable thinking about it is a win for me.

 The second thing I did was reach out to people I trust for their support and encouragement.
 One of them was my son.
 He has done what looks to me to be pretty scary presentions to top brass in the Marine Corps.
 For me, he is a model of turning stress into something healthy and motivating.
 He reinforced what I was learning and gave me some tips.

 Another antidote to fear-based stress that I’ve mentioned in previous Seedlings is to give the problem to your mind as you’re going to sleep.
 Put it into one sentence and ask your mind to solve it for you while you’re sleeping.
-I suspect that’s how the idea of hypnotherapy came to me a few days ago out of the blue.
+I suspect that’s how the idea of hypnotherapy came to me.
 For a few nights in a row I had given my mind the problem: “Please help me figure out how to look forward to, and enjoy, presenting, no matter how large the audience.”
-Pretty cool!
 When we hand the problem over to our mind to solve, it’s no longer our problem, so we sleep better after giving it away.

 Overall, my takeaway is that I think we keep ourselves small because we fear that we can’t handle what life hands us.
 The truth that I know deep in my bones is that we are all so much more, so much larger, so much more capable, than we can even imagine.